 The infant’s stomach size is not 5–7 ml as currently taught and is based on research from 100 years ago!
 The current research tells us a full-term baby’s stomach size is about 20–30 ml.

 - The newborn stomach is a highly elastic organ, expanding four times its size; its biological purpose is to hold food and fluids when eating a meal.

 - The food and fluids held in the stomach are continuously emptied into the small intestine to absorb nutrients.

 - Your term baby has been swallowing large amounts of amniotic fluid (500–1,000 ml) each day, and their stomach is quite accustomed to expansion after drinking the amniotic fluid.

 - It is a myth that a baby’s stomach is permanently “stretched-out” when they are fed according to their caloric requirements and hunger cues.
 The stomach doesn’t “magically grow” on day 3 when your milk comes in.

 Is it true my baby will not tolerate formula supplementation and spit up the formula?

 No. All babies have extra spit-up during the first days of their lives, no matter how they are fed.
-Spit up is from the amniotic fluid that remains in their stomachs if it wasn’t squeezed out during delivery.
-Spit-up is often mixed with colostrum or formula that’s in the stomach from feeding.
+Spit-up is from the amniotic fluid that remains in their stomachs if it wasn’t squeezed out during delivery.
+Spit-up is often mixed with colostrum or formula in the stomach from feeding.
 Cesarean section babies usually have more spit up because their stomach contents were not squeezed out during birth.